 Many of the best wines in the world are created in France.
-From the Champagne region in the northwest, to the equally famous Bordeaux region in the southeast, there is fantastic wine to be found and vineyards to tour in virtually every inch of the French countryside.
+From the Champagne region in the northwest to the equally famous Bordeaux region in the southeast, there is fantastic wine to be found and vineyards to tour in virtually every inch of the French countryside.

 The French savor the senses and dress well.
-When deciding what to wear in French wine country, take their cue and embrace natural fabrics, beautiful cuts and subtle palettes of pastels and neutrals to compliment the countryside.
+When deciding what to wear in French wine country, take their cue and embrace natural fabrics, beautiful cuts and subtle palettes of pastels and neutrals to complement the countryside.

 What to Wear in French Wine Country in Spring and Summer

-The Bordeaux Region is famous for producing many of France’s most popular wine varieties, such as Cabernet Franc, Cabernet Sauvignon, Merlot, and Malbec, all beautifully full-bodied with deep, red hues.
+The Bordeaux region is famous for producing many of France’s most popular wine varieties, such as Cabernet Franc, Cabernet Sauvignon, Merlot, and Malbec, all beautifully full-bodied with deep, red hues.
 You’ll definitely want to visit a winery or two on your trip!

 When visiting the region, it’s ideal to go between the months of March and May, when vineyards are less crowded, yet provide stunning, lush views.
 Weather is generally mild in the spring, and even warm from late April to May.
 March has an average low of 5°C (41°F) and a high of 15°C (59°F), while May has an average low of 11°C (52°F) and a high of 21°C (70°F).